-An update on RP improvement initiatives from Q2 2015 [109] noted that significant improvements in Bruce Power's whole-body monitor technology were taking place at Bruce B. "Whole Body Monitors (WBM) at Bruce B... are being replaced and the first phase of the project is complete with 25 new WBMs in place and in service ...
+An update on RP improvement initiatives from Q2 2015 [108] noted that significant improvements in Bruce Power's whole-body monitor technology were taking place at Bruce B. "Whole Body Monitors (WBM) at Bruce B... are being replaced and the first phase of the project is complete with 25 new WBMs in place and in service ...
 This capability significantly enhances the ability to detect discreet radioactive particles and further improves the alpha radiation protection program."
-[109] Additional units have been purchased and are awaiting installation and commissioning.
+[108] Additional units have been purchased and are awaiting installation and commissioning.

-The Overview of RP Performance Trends from 2013 [140] provides evidence that the condition of RP equipment had not been assessed or well maintained at times.
+The Overview of RP Performance Trends from 2013 [141] provides evidence that the condition of RP equipment had not been assessed or well maintained at times.
+The Contamination Control Area (CCA) Performance Measures indicate that the number of CCA audits performed by RP was below target and the number of CCAs quarantined by RP was above target (status for both shown as red).
 Section 4.1.2 of the report describes a trend in unreliable fixed radiation measuring instruments: